Skip to main content

 4. Change Campaign Settings

-When: If there are targets in the campaign that have a good ROAS ( > 5).
+When: If the campaign has a good ROAS.

-When: If you see a high performance (Sales, ROAS) on Top of Search.
+When: If you see a high performance (Revenue, ROAS) on Top of Search.

 Learn more about bidding.

-When: If a target generates high clicks/spends but no sales, or when they are irrelevant to the product that you are advertising.
+When: If a query generates high clicks/spends but no sales, or when they are irrelevant to the product that you are advertising.

 If a SKU has 0 sales despite high bids and clicks after 7–14 days, advertise better-performing SKUs.